Jax Taylor Hints That James Kennedy Is Physically Abusive To Women

 Now if James Kennedy is physically abusive, this has never been seen on Vanderpump Rules.
 Kristen Doute actually was seen smacking him, but James was never seen hitting her.
 Jax Taylor doesn’t have any proof that he is sharing just yet, though.

-Lala Kent did leave the show, but her friend James Kennedy doesn’t seem to be going anywhere.
+Lala Kent did leave the show, but her friend, James Kennedy, doesn’t seem to be going anywhere.
 James did share on Watch What Happens Live the other night that he is still friends with her even though she isn’t on the show anymore.
-Lala and James did try to date for a bit, but it never really went anywhere.
+Lala and James tried to date for a bit, but it never really went anywhere.

-Things great with Brittany, but last week on the show he had some issues with her and her mom.
+Things are great with Brittany, but last week on the show he had some issues with her and her mom.
 In Touch Weekly shared how they had a bit of a feud over the homosexual rumors about Jax.
 There have been rumors for a while that he used to be involved with a man, but Jax has never admitted to it.
 Brittany’s mom asked him about these rumors.
 Here is what he had to say.

 “That’s just my buddies just being stupid.
 As far as me being a homosexual, I have nothing against it.
 I’m not.
 I’ve never gone down that road before.
 If you want to believe what you want to believe, that’s fine.
 It didn’t happen.
 You can either take my word for it or you don’t.”